 CMS: About Filtering and Sorting Live Site Content with Datasets

-In this guide, explore how you can use these tools to ensure your collection items are presented exactly as you intend.
+In this overview, explore how you can use these tools to ensure your collection items are presented exactly as you intend.

 Filter datasets for clarity